-On behalf of the Board of Directors it is our pleasure to present the 34thAnnual Report on the affairs of the Company together with the Audited Statement ofAccounts for the year ended March 31 2019.
+The Board of Directors has pleasure to present the 35thAnnual Report on the performance of the Company together with the Audited Statement ofAccounts for the year ended March 31 2020.

 Summarized Financial Results

 (Rs.
 In Lacs)